 Crosswalk from one version of NAICS to another, or from NAICS to International SIC.

 The purpose of trade associations is to represent and promote the interests of its members.
-The organizations produce reports that examine the industry and its key players (often its own) and also provide statistics.
-Associations Unlimited enables you to search for local, regional, national and international groups.
+The organizations produce reports that examine the industry and its key players (often its own members) and also provide statistics.